Vitas: 1999–2005: Breakthrough in Russia, Philosophy of Miracle and Songs of My Mother

+On February 27, 2001, Vitas premiered his solo concert show "Opera #...", in an abridged form, at the "Russia" Concert Hall in Moscow.
+Performed as a teaser for the first leg of his "Philosophy of Miracle" tour, the show was filmed by TV-6 and later broadcast as part of the music program "Наша музыка".
+Although not well documented, official sources recall that the tour began on April 7, 2001, presumably in Naro-Fominsk.
+Other sources confirm that the tour had already started by March 2001.
+During that first tour, Vitas performed not only in concert halls, but also on TV shows, festivals, stadiums, casino halls and nightclubs.
+In March 2002, Vitas made his first tour in the United States of America.

+On March 29, 2002, Vitas premiered the second leg of his "Philosophy of Miracle" concert tour with a concert at the State Kremlin Palace in Moscow.
+The concert was filmed by Channel One Russia and later released on DVD.

-Vitas received an invitation from Lucio Dalla, the composer who created "Caruso", to perform this song together with the author at the "San Remo in Moscow" concert in the State Kremlin Palace in late 2002.
+In late 2002, Vitas received an invitation from Lucio Dalla, the composer of "Caruso", to perform this song together with him at the "Sanremo in Moscow" concert in the State Kremlin Palace on November 23, 2002.
 Mr. Dalla then invited Vitas to come to Rome to take part in the rehearsals of Toska, a modern version of Puccini's opera.

-In dedication to his mother who died in 2001, Vitas released two albums, The Songs of My Mother and Mama" The Songs of My Mother included classic Soviet songs which were the favourite music of Vitas' late mother.
-During the process of recording the album, Vitas befriended Soviet and Russian composer Alexandra Pakhmutova, who featured in his music video for her song "Bird of Happiness".
+In dedication to his mother who died in 2001, Vitas released two albums: "Mama" and "The Songs of My Mother".
+The latter included classic Soviet songs which were the favourite of Vitas' late mother.
+During the process of recording the album, Vitas befriended Soviet and Russian composer Alexandra Pakhmutova, who featured in his music video for her song "The Bird of Happiness".

+On October 21, 2003, Vitas ended his first concert tour "Philosophy of Miracle" with its last gig in Kaliningrad.

-In November 2003, Vitas presented his second tour program, The Songs of My Mother in the "Russia" Concert Hall in Moscow.
+On November 1, 2003, Vitas presented his second concert tour with the show "The Songs of My Mother" in the "Russia" Concert Hall in Moscow.
 Compared to the flamboyant nature of his previous Philosophy of Miracle tour, The Songs of My Mother was more conservative, drawing on classic Russian songs.
 From 2004 to 2006, Vitas' management, the "Pudovkin" Production Center continued "The Songs of My Mother" tour in Russia and the United States, Germany, Kazakhstan, Israel and the Baltic states.